MehdiZonjy/json-transqlify/README.md

 # JSON TRANS SQLIFY
-This library aims to abstract away some of the common functilnality involved when transforming and loading JSON into a Mysql database.
+This library aims to abstract away the following common functionalities involved when transforming and loading JSON into a MySQL database:

-By common functionality I'm specifically referring to (Validate, Transform, Insert/Update)
+- Validation.
+- Transformation.
+- Insert and Update.

 ## Contents
 - [How It Works](#howItWorks)